ClementineOldfield/barrio-rails-app/README.md

 *12. Describe your project’s models in terms of the relationships (active record associations) they have with each other.*

+The customer path would be:
+- A person signs up creating a user with an address (**user** and **address** models; a user has one address which is dependent of the user and is destroyed if the user canceles their account, and the address belongs to the user) and either a profile image or the default one (therefore, user has_one_attached :image; **image** model).
 For the user to address relationship, we had to decide between a 'one-to-one' relationship or a 'one-to-many' to allow for multiple users to live at the same address.
 We decided to go with a one-to-one, possibly creating duplicate addresses, to avoid any issues if/when the user decided to change their address.
+- That user creates a new listing (**listing**) which belongs to a category (a **category** has many listings and a listing belongs to a category, as well as a listing belongs to a user who has many listings).
+The listing also has_one_attached :image (image model).
+- The user searches for a product he needs and finds some listings which meet their requirements.
+The user favourites one of them (each listing has many **favourites** and has many **favourited users** through the favourites table).
+- The user decides purchasing the favourited listing.
+In our project, the **purchase** and the **cart** belong to a user and to a listing.
+The user has many purchases and many carts.
+- Then the user sends a **message** to the seller (message model), therefore initiating a **conversation** (conversation model) and they arrange a meeting (message model).
+A user has many messages and conversations.
+Both conversation and message belong to the user, but a conversation has also many messages which belong in a dependence way to the conversation (if the latter is erased, the messages within it dissappear).
+- Every time the seller replies to the user, the latter receives a notification (the **notification** belongs to a user and is a polymorfic table which belong to every notificationable model.
+That is why we set it up in the application_controller).
+A user must receive a notification if: one of their listings has been bought, if they receive a message, if a favourited listing is edited or if their own listing is favourited (or removed from favourites).

+A user can only see their profile, see or edit any listing (and thus apply the favourite option), send or receive messages, receive notifications and use the map if they are logged in.

 *13. Provide your database schema design.*